Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

-\textbf{Knowledge graphs} \cite{weikum2020machine} can convert knowledge into a machine-readable form by firstly organizing the entities (i.e., subjects and objects) and relations (i.e., predicates) extracted from knowledge into triplets (subject, predicate, object).
-Specifically, let $E$ denote the set of subjects and objects, let $R$ denote the set of predicates, knowledge can be represented with triplets $S=(h, r, t)$, where $h\in E$ is the \textbf{head entity} (i.e., subject) and $t \in E$ is the \textbf{tail entity} (i.e., object), $r \in R$ is a directed edge from $h$ to $t$.
-Following the process illustrated in Fig.~\ref{KG-fig}, a knowledge graph can be directly constructed with these triplets, and it can also be integrated with general graphs or bipartite graphs.
-Since the boundless scale and complex semantics of knowledge, a knowledge graph $\mathcal{G}_{kg}=(E,R,\mathcal{E},\mathcal{R})$ generally contains extremely diverse node types and edge types such that $|\mathcal{E}| \to \infty$ and $|\mathcal{R}| \to \infty$, regarded as the most complex instance of general graphs.
-In order to sufficiently and efficiently capture and preserve the complexity of knowledge graphs, research into \textbf{multi-viewed graphs} and \textbf{multi-layered graphs} as novel graph representations has been a tendency recently (Sec.~\ref{LEMGE} gives details).
+By using triplets (subject, predicate, object) to transform knowledge into a model-readable form, a \textbf{knowledge graph} \cite{weikum2020machine} can be used to represent the entities and their relations split out from knowledge.
+Formally, let $E$ denote the set of subjects and objects and let $R$ denote the set of predicates, knowledge can be represented by triplets $S=(h, r, t)$, where $h\in E$ is termed \textbf{head entity} (\textit{i.e.}, subject), $t \in E$ is termed \textbf{tail entity} (\textit{i.e.}, object), and $r \in R$ is a directed edge from $h$ to $t$.
+Based on these triplets, a knowledge graph can be constructed.
+Fig.~\ref{KG} gives toy examples to illuminate the construction process.
+Since the properties like boundless scale and complex semantics of knowledge, a knowledge graph $\mathcal{G}_{kg}=(E,R,\mathcal{E},\mathcal{R})$ generally contains extremely diverse node types and edge types such that $|\mathcal{E}| \to \infty$ and $|\mathcal{R}| \to \infty$, which can be considered as the most complex instance of general graphs.
+In order to sufficiently and efficiently represent these properties of knowledge graphs, research into \textbf{multi-viewed graphs} and \textbf{multi-layered graphs} has been a tendency recently (Sec.~\ref{LEMGE} gives details).
+In practice for commercial applications such as those in IBM \cite{ferrucci2012introduction}, Amazon \cite{dong2019building} or Alibaba \cite{luo2020alicoco}, representative knowledge graphs include YAGO \cite{suchanek2007yago}, WikiTaxonomy \cite{ponzetto2007deriving}, DBpedia \cite{auer2007dbpedia}, Wikidata \cite{vrandevcic2014wikidata} and WebOfConcepts \cite{dalvi2009web}, to name a few, constructed by automatic knowledge harvesting techniques \cite{suchanek2013knowledge, weikum2016ten, weikum2019knowledge}.
+These open knowledge graphs provide resources for recommendation.
+Similar in being employed in recommendation to side information dose, a knowledge graph can be integrated with a bipartite graph through their jointly owned nodes as connections.
+In the same way, a knowledge graph also can be integrated with a general graph.